-By default, the WPA2-PSK network authentication type of both bands of the wireless network is specified.
+By default, the WPA2-PSK network authentication type of the wireless network is specified.
 WPS PIN from the barcode label is used as the network key.

 Figure 96.
 Network authentication types supported by the router.

 The router supports the following authentication types: